 The Company has the social bingo games Trophy Bingo and Garfield Bingo which are available on Apple's iOS, Google's Android, and Amazon Android systems.
 Revenue is generated in the games via in-app purchases and advertising.
-Subsequent to the year ended December 31, 2022, Trophy Bingo and Garfield Bingo were discontinued.
+During the year ended December 31, 2023, Trophy Bingo and Garfield Bingo were discontinued.